docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/debugging-in-the-toolkit.rst

 The Breakpoints panel
 *********************
 The Breakpoints panel displays all breakpoints set in the current document window.
-You can use the panel’s flyout menu to add, change, or remove a breakpoint.
+You can use the panel's flyout menu to add, change, or remove a breakpoint.

 .. todo:: image

 You can edit a breakpoint by double-clicking it, or by selecting it and choosing **Add** or **Modify** from the panel menu.
-A dialog allows you to change the line number, the breakpoint’s enabled state, and the condition statement.
+A dialog allows you to change the line number, the breakpoint's enabled state, and the condition statement.
 You can also specify a hit count, which allows you to skip the breakpoint some number of times before entering the debugger.
 The default is 1, which breaks at the first execution.